Sea to Summit Telos TR2

 Set up and Take Down

-One big benefit to opting for a fully freestanding tent is that they typically are a cinch to set up, and the Sea to Summit Telos TR2 is no exception.
+One big benefit to opting for a fully freestanding tent is that it typically is a cinch to set up, and the Sea to Summit Telos TR2 is no exception.
 I admittedly struggled my first time by failing to connect the fly properly (I didn’t realize that the clips are color-coded), but that was entirely user error.
 After a couple more nights in the tent, I have the process down pat: To start, lay the tent body on the ground and stake out the corners via the adjustable stake-out loops.
 Next, connect the shock-corded pole system and match the color-coded tips with the corresponding end of the tent.
-Finally, orient the Tension Ridge pole so that it’s facing upward, then snap in the tent body to the pole frame.Sea to Summit Telos TR2 backpacking tent (holding poles)
+Finally, orient the Tension Ridge pole so that it’s facing upward, then snap in the tent body to the pole frame.

 If you want to add the rainfly, it’s simply a matter of matching the clips and Quick Connect pole feet and securing the Tension Ridge pole inside the fly’s fabric pockets.
 The fly also has multiple Velcro tabs along the inside to better secure it to the rest of the unit.
 The final step is staking out the vestibules and tightening everything up.
 It’s worth noting that our testers who reviewed the Alto TR2 found that the pole feet required a lot of tension to stay in place and came undone unexpectedly in high winds, but the Telos performed admirably in the strong gusts we experienced in the San Juans.
-And one final note here is that the rainfly can be pitched on its own with trekking poles and used as a seating or staging area, which Sea to Summit calls “Hangout Mode.”
+One final note here is that the rainfly can be pitched on its own with trekking poles and used as a seating or staging area, which Sea to Summit calls “Hangout Mode.”

 Other Versions of the Sea to Summit Telos TR

 We brought the standard two-person Telos TR to Colorado for testing, and Sea to Summit also offers it in a three-person variation, as well as 2 Plus and 3 Plus models.
-For bigger groups or if you simply prefer the added space, the Telos TR3 costs $100 more than the TR2 at $599, has 39.5 square feet of floor space and a 52.5-inch peak height, and weights 4 pounds 10.7 ounces all in.
-The TR2 Plus and TR3 Plus models cost $539 and $639 respectively are designed to provide additional protection in inclement weather with fabric inner tents (rather than the mesh-heavy canopy of the standard designs) and floors with higher waterproofing specifications (they’re designated for use in 3+ seasons).Sea to Summit Telos TR2 backpacking tent (at camp in Colorado wilderness)
+For bigger groups or if you simply prefer the added space, the Telos TR3 costs $100 more than the TR2 at $599, has 39.5 square feet of floor space and a 52.5-inch peak height, and weighs 4 pounds 10.7 ounces all in.
+The TR2 Plus and TR3 Plus models cost $539 and $639, respectively, and are designed to provide additional protection in inclement weather with fabric inner tents (rather than the mesh-heavy canopy of the standard designs) and floors with higher waterproofing specifications (they’re designated for use in 3+ seasons).

 What We Like